thinkcompany/think_dev-standards/content/css/index.md

 * `:not(x)`, `:target`, `:lang(language)`

 Use a double-colon for pseudo-elements and use a single-colon for pseudo-classes in CSS.
 This capability was added in CSS3 in order to differentiate between the two types of pseudo selectors.
-Double-colons are not supported in IE8 or earlier, so if you need support an older browser, use single-colons for both pseudo-elements and pseudo-classes.
+Double-colons are not supported in IE8 or earlier, so if support for older browsers is needed, use single-colons for both pseudo-elements and pseudo-classes.

 Poor example:
 ```css